 The Correlation Matrix does not use any parameters.

 The Correlation Matrix function generates the following output:

-- Correlation Matrix – the Correlation Matrix result set containing a measure with the correlation values between pairs of measures, a hierarchy of measure names places on Rows, and a hierarchy of measure names placed on Columns in the metric set.
+- Correlation Matrix – the Correlation Matrix result set containing a measure with the correlation values between each pair of inputs, a hierarchy of measure names placed on Rows, and a hierarchy of measure names placed on Columns in the metric set.